MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbMapping.md

 ```

 ### -SkipCertificateCheck
-Indicates that the client does not need to trust the server certificate’s issuer in order to connect using SMB over QUIC.
+Indicates that the client does not need to trust the server certificate's issuer in order to connect using SMB over QUIC.

 ```yaml
 Type: SwitchParameter